Ludwig Arndts von Arnesberg

 Ludwig Arndts von Arnesberg (19 August 1803, in Arnsberg, Prussia – 1 March 1878, in Vienna) was a German jurist.

 Biography

-He was first appointed professor of jurisprudence at Bonn, then held the same position at Breslau, Munich and finally, in 1855, in Vienna, where he remained until his death.
-In 1848 he was a member of the National Assembly at Frankfurt, where he advocated strongly the right of Austria to enter the German Confederacy.
+He was first appointed professor of jurisprudence at the University of Bonn, then held the same position at the University of Breslau, the Ludwig-Maximilians-Universität München, and finally, in 1855, at the University of Vienna, where he remained until his death.
+In 1848, he was a member of the National Assembly at Frankfurt, where he advocated strongly the right of Austria to enter the German Confederacy.
 In 1860, he married the composer and writer Maria Vespermann Gorres.
-In 1871 he was knighted by the Emperor of Austria.
+In 1871, he was knighted by the Emperor of Austria.